Skip to main content

 A few notes about this format:

-• The male and female children are counted separately.
-For example, you may find that the 18th male is recorded on the same page as the 7th female for that book or year.
+• Male and female children are counted separately.
+For example, the 18th male born in a given year may be recorded on the same page as the 7th female for that book or year.

 • The month is usually written across the top of the birth column and the baptism column, with numerals written indicating the specific day of each event.
-The month is usually written once above a date within that month for each page, with the new month being written lower on the page if there is a change partway through.
-If you do not immediately see a month listed, check the surrounding entries accordingly.
+The month is usually written only once on each page, unless it changes before the page is full, in which case the new month is written lower on the page.
+If you do not immediately see a month listed, check the surrounding entries.

-• In most cases, only the child's given name (or имя) is recorded in the name column.
-Sometimes their surname will be written along the side of the record, but this depends on the time period, table format, location, and scribe.
+• In most cases, only the child's given name (имя) is recorded in the name column.
+Sometimes their surname will be written along the side of the record, depending on the time period, table format, location, and scribe.

-• Often, the column describing the child's parents will also include where they were living at the time.
-In addition to including the parents' names, the phrase законная жена его (directly translated as "lawful wife his") is often used to indicate that they were legally married if such was the case.
+• The column describing the child's parents will generally include their names and where they were living at the time.
+The phrase законная жена его (directly translated as "lawful wife his") is often used if they were legally married.

 Russian/Kishinev Jewish Births 1868 (DGS 5601722, image 60).jpg